p4lang/bf-p4c/docker/vscode_docker/README.md

 The build script also takes care about the permission and proxy setup.

 Start the image with the `./run-jarvis-ssh` script (or your modified version of the script).
 The script starts the docker image and maps the docker image port 22 to localhost port 2222.
-SSH server inside the docker image is runned automatically.
+SSH server inside the docker image is ran automatically.
-Thanks to the provided from mapping localhost:22 to docker:22, ssh to docker image shoold be available now.
+Thanks to the provided from mapping localhost:22 to docker:22, ssh to docker image should be available now.
 You can check if the SSH server runs using command (from machine where docker runs):

 ```bash